rexhip/rexhip/README.md

 Web:      http://github.com/olab84/sn7mb
 ```

-The library extend on MB_MASTER and MB_CLIENT, the modbus blocks that comes along with
-TIA-portal.
-The library is not an attempt to reinvent the wheel, by doing what those
-blocks already do.
-Rather it's an attempt to expand the existing blocks, and to create
-a common clean API for what the library call "device blocks". (interface blocks)
+The library extend on MB_MASTER and MB_CLIENT, the modbus blocks that comes along with TIA-portal.
+The library is not an attempt to reinvent the wheel, by doing what those blocks already do.
+Rather it's an attempt to expand the existing blocks, and to create a common clean API for "device blocks" (interface blocks).

 Key features:
  - Avoid global states, which make it possible to create reusable device blocks.
- - Clean and readable API.
-This makes possible to create application with hundreds of modbus devices.
+ - Clean and readable API, this makes it possible to create large scale modbus application with hundres of devices.
  - Advanced timeout handler that reduce idle time.
  - Take all care of executing the queries, one by one.
 Sophisticated bus sharing mechanism between devices.
- - Logging capabilities for development and debugging.
+ - Logging features for development and debugging.
  - Store results inside optimized memory areas.

 ```pascal